arcan1s/arcanis.me/projects/_posts/2013-02-21-awesome-widgets.md

 CPU load.

 Another feature which has been introduced with 3.1.0 is templates.
-It works in the same way as lambda functions, but are calculated only once (at the start), e.g.:
+It works in the same way as lambda functions, but they are calculated only once (at the start), e.g.:

 ```javascript